Nokia-Bell-Labs/longitudinal-ecg-analysis/README.md

 ## Use of the toolbox

-The toolbox was used in the following work:
+The toolbox has been used in the following work:

 * Shu Y, Charlton PH, Kawsar F, Hernesniemi J, and Malekzadeh M, **'CLEF: Clinically-Guided Contrastive Learning for Electrocardiogram Foundation Models'**. arXiv preprint arXiv:2512.02180.
 2025.
 DOI: [10.48550/arXiv.2512.02180](https://doi.org/10.48550/arXiv.2512.02180).